As an Amazon Associate I earn from qualifying purchases.

 Obviously, if you want to catch a larger fish, you are going to need to use a larger worm.
 Large fish just don’t pay much mind to anything they don’t deem to be worth their time.
 Nightcrawlers are a great option for catching large fish, as they are naturally very large worms.

 Red wigglers, on the other hand, are good for catching smaller fish because they are not nearly as big as nightcrawlers.
-You can use a red wiggler if you are looking to catch smaller fish such as perch, bluegills, and trout.
+You can use a red wiggler if you are looking to catch smaller fish such as perch, bluegills, trout and crappie.
 You can also just cut your nightcrawler up into smaller pieces if you wish to catch smaller fish that way.

 How to Thread Your Worm